Parallel and multithreaded functions

 1 standard node on Kebnekaise @HPC2N

-It is interesting to notice that there are different types of memory that are available for the cores, ranging from the L1 cache to the node’s memory for a single node.
+It is interesting to notice that there are different types of memory available for the cores, ranging from the L1 cache to the node’s memory for a single node.
 In the former, the bandwidth can be TB/s while in the latter GB/s.

 Now you can see that on a single node you already have several computing units (cores) and also a hierarchy of memory resources which is denoted as Non Uniform Memory Access (NUMA).